‘Big Bang Theory’ actress is cancer-free after surgery

 The 43-year-old posted her health update on TikTok after she announced publicly on the same platform that she went through lung cancer surgery one week prior.

 “They caught it really early,” Micucci said in the Dec.
 8 video.
 “It’s pretty weird because I’ve never smoked a cigarette in my life.
-So, you know, it was a surprise, but also, I guess it happens.”
+So it was a surprise, but also, I guess it happens.”

 In a video posted on the platform on Saturday, Micucci shared that her surgery went well.